julienstroheker/AzHexGate/docs/architecture.md

 - Runs entirely outbound (no firewall/NAT configuration needed).
 - Treats the local service as a black box HTTP/WebSocket server.
 - Should not require the user to know anything about Azure Relay.
+- Should be able to run on any OS (Windows, Mac, Linux)

 ---